processone/docs.ejabberd.im/content/admin/installation.md

 ### Using Binary Installer

-Before you begin installing ejabberd, make sure your Mac allows apps from indentified developers.
+Before you begin installing ejabberd, make sure your Mac allows apps from identified developers.
 To do this, **go to your Mac Preferences, Security & Privacy and select "Allow apps downloaded from: App Store and identified developers"**.
 Then you can download ejabberd and proceed with installation:

 1. Go to [ejabberd official download page](https://www.process-one.net/en/ejabberd/downloads/) on ProcessOne website.
 2. Download the "Mac OS X Intel Installer".
 If your system is older than the minimal requirements specified, search the [ejabberd Download Archive](https://www.process-one.net/en/ejabberd/archive/) for an appropriate version.